-It may be helpful to associated AWS IAM users with Saturn users in order to grant access to AWS resources (like S3 Buckets)
+It may be helpful to associate AWS IAM users with Saturn users in order to grant access to AWS resources (like S3 Buckets)

 After creating the IAM user you should see a page like this: